MicrosoftDocs/bot-docs/articles/bot-service-design-pattern-knowledge-base.md

 In the music festival bot example [covered earlier](#search), the bot guides the conversation by showing buttons that represent the lineup.
 However, this bot could also incorporate natural language understanding by using LUIS to determine intent and entities within questions such as "what kind of music does Romit Girdhar play?".
-Then the bot could search against an Azure Search index using musician name.
+The bot could then search against an Azure Search index using musician name.

-It would not be feasible to train the model with every possible musician name since there are so many potential values, but you could provide enough representative examples for LUIS to properly identify the entity at hand.
+It wouldn't be feasible to train the model with every possible musician name since there are so many potential values, but you could provide enough representative examples for LUIS to properly identify the entity at hand.
 For example, consider that you train your model by providing examples of musicians:

 ![Dialog Structure](~/media/bot-service-design-pattern-knowledge-base/answerGenre.png)
 ![Dialog Structure](~/media/bot-service-design-pattern-knowledge-base/answerGenreOneWord.png)